vipinmittal/config_example/README.md

 ## Config Form - Drupal 8

-This module uis designed using Drupal form API to provide a sample form which stores data in config table
+This module is designed using Drupal form API to provide a sample form which stores data in config table

 Follow the Steps sequentially to install the module
 1. Go to <domain.com>/admin/modules